DavidLycaweb/lycavideos/README.md

 -This plugin overwrites the bookmarks and thewire object view to embed all media url content on media cards(not just videos).

+-This plugin recommends hypeScraper plugin.

+-You can choose embed.ly system or hypeScraper to embed the media content.

 This plugin embeds all media url related content and detects video sources to create video objects with the url.

 Compatible video sources: